robertandrews/cxt-wp-term-tidier/README.md

 Click the "Tidy Terms" button to execute the operation.

 Term Tidier will cycle through each term, seeking an "entity" determination and re-assigning any terms possible.

+## Contribute

+This is my first real plugin and my first code released to GitHub.
+Corrections and enhancements are welcome.